sol-eng/vagrant-ansible-sandbox/ubuntu-rsp-rsc/README.md

 Optional:
 - Boot up just the RStudio Server Pro machine: `vagrant up rsp`
 - Boot up just the RStudio Connect machine: `vagrant up rsc`
+- Boot up just the RStudio Package Manager machine: `vagrant up rspm`

 ### Access

 - To SSH into RStudio Server Pro: `vagrant ssh rsp`
 - To SSH into RStudio Connect: `vagrant ssh rsc`
+- To SSH into RStudio Package Manager: `vagrant ssh rspm`

-The machines need to networked together, or else you wont be able to push-button publish from RSP to RSC.
-To that end, vagrant private networking is configured to use ip addresses 10.0.0.10 and 10.0.0.11.
+The machines need to networked together, or else you wont be able to serve packages from RSPM or push-button publish from RSP to RSC.
 These addresses can be changed/adjusted as needed in the Vagrantfile.

-The RStudio Server IDE will be available at `10.0.0.10:8787`, user: `rstudio` password: `rstudio`.
-The RStudio Connect Server will be available at `10.0.0.11:3939`, sign-in to create a demo admin account.
+To that end, the services will be available at the following IP addresses:

+ - RStudio Server Pro IDE: `10.0.1.10:8787`

+    -user: `rstudio`
+    -password: `rstudio`

+ - RStudio Connect: `10.0.1.11:3939`

+    -sign-in to create a demo admin account

+ - RStudio Package Manager `10.0.1.12:4242`

+ 	- user: `rstudio`
+ 	- password: `rstudio`